 Administrator for the group:

-Website, booking travel & accommodation, stationery, organising meetings and booking meeting rooms, expenses
+Website, booking travel & accommodation, stationery, organising meetings and booking meeting rooms, expenses, organising conferences such as the Ultrafast Magnetism Conference.

 Background: I have previously worked as a temporary PA in External Relations and in HR at the University.